 What went wrong?

-The Golden Rule of Lifting Hair Color:
+The Golden Rule of Lifting Hair Color

-Okay, let me further explain it.
+Okay, let me explain further…

-Your hair is made of three parts: the medulla and the cortex (which are the inner parts of the hair shaft), and the cuticle (the scale-like protective covering).
+Your hair is made of three parts: the medulla and cortex (which are the inner parts of the hair shaft), and the cuticle (the scale-like protective covering).

-Why Color Won’t Lift Color:
+Why Can’t Color Lift Color?

-When her friend applied the blonde color to her hair, a few blonde color molecules packed into the spaces where the few brown molecules washed out.
+So then, when her friend applied the blonde color to her hair, a few blonde color molecules packed into the spaces where the few brown molecules washed out.